Tristan296/widgets-blog-web-app/README.md

 - The user can click the button to access another random fact.

 ## Meme Widget by Tristan Norbury 47308028
+- The meme widget accesses the [IMGFLIP API](https://api.imgflip.com/get_memes) and fetches a meme and it's caption.
 - posts meme image url and url (button) which is then fetched from the blog posts array and displayed as an image,
 - Post meme caption posts the associated meme's caption as a quote.
 - Fetch new meme (button) retrieves a new random meme by choosing a random index from the imgflip meme array.